 The milk must be picked up by special milk trucks, which are used only for Demeter milk, or have special tanks labelled for Demeter milk.
-Transport is also possible in Demeter labelled cans, or may be delivered directly from the farm to the dairy.
-Please refer also to section 3.6.6 separation of goods.
+Transport is also possible in Demeter labelled cans or may be delivered directly from the farm to the dairy.